Tampa Bay Buccaneers confident ahead of 2021 NFL season opener against the Dallas Cowboys

 "Our defense – we both have to do a good job in the red area and it’s always about points.
 You win or lose based on points.
 They do a good job of moving the football.
 If they score, then we have to score too.
 We’re going to try and score every time we have the ball.”

 10 Tampa Bay will have all angles of this game covered.
-You can catch our weekly Bucs assessment Sundays at 11:30 a.m. with Super Bowl Champion Simeon Rice.
+You can catch our weekly Bucs assessment Sundays at 11:30 a.m. on "The Blitz" with Super Bowl Champion Simeon Rice.